AshtonPulliam18/Soundle/README.md

 # Soundle
-Music guessing game based of off the formerly popular game, 'Heardle'.
+Music guessing app based of off the formerly popular game, 'Heardle'.
 Created for personal entertainment and use.